General education system

-Only holders of state certificates (Atestat) confirming full general education or persons equalized with them, have a right to study in a bachelor programs.
-Unified national exams are the prerequisites for obtaining a bachelor's degree program.
-Bachelor's educational program includes at least 240 credits.
+Only holders of the State Certificates (Atestate) confirming full general education or persons equalized with them have a right to study in undergraduate programs.
+The Unified National Exams are the

-Within the bachelor level, awarding an intermediate qualification is allowed after reaching of results in studying, defined for completing a part of educational program which should not be less than half of credit number defined for educational program.
+Within the undergraduate level, awarding an intermediate qualification allowed after reaching of results in studying, defined for completing a part of educational program which should not be less than half of credit number defined for educational program.

 The Teacher Education Program is an independent educational program and is taught at least one academic year, comprising 60 credits.
 After completion of program The Certificate of subject or subject group Teacher is issued.
 The prerequisite for admission to the program is the bachelor's degree or equivalent degree and subject examination organized by the National Assessment and Examinations Center.

-Teacher education, medical education, dental and veterinary education is implemented through integrated master’s programs.
+Teacher education, medical education, dental and veterinary education implemented through integrated master’s programs.

-Medical Doctor’s (MD) Educational Program is 360-credit and Dentist / Veterinary / Teacher education programs are 300-credit.
+Medical Doctor’s (MD) Educational Program is 360-credit and Dentist / Veterinary / Teacher education programs are 300-credit volume.

 Educational program of second level of teaching (master) consists of no less than 120 credits.
 Only bachelors or persons with degrees equalized with them have a right to study in a master programs.
-Unified Master exams are the prerequisites for obtaining a master’s degree program.
-The additional conditions of acceptance shall be determined by the higher education institution.
+Unified Master exams are the prerequisites for precondition a master’s degree program.
+The additional conditions of acceptance determined by the higher education institution.

-Third level of high education (doctorate) program consists of no less than 180 credits.
+Third level of high education (Doctoral studies) consists of no less than 180 credits.
 Only masters or persons with degrees equalized with them, have a right to study in doctoral programs.

-According to the data of April 2018, 34 public and 37 private higher education institutions function in Georgia.
+According to the data from April 2018, 34 public and 37 private higher education institutions operate in Georgia.